 |Total to date

-1 There are currently 132 plantations with positive samples distributed over 19 counties: Carlow, Cavan, Clare, Cork, Galway, Kildare, Kilkenny, Leitrim, Limerick, Longford, Mayo, Meath, Roscommon, Sligo, Tipperary, Waterford, Westmeath, Wexford, and Wicklow.
+1 There are currently 164 forestry plantations with positive samples distributed over 21 counties: Carlow, Cavan, Clare, Cork, Galway, Kildare, Kilkenny, Laois, Leitrim, Limerick, Longford, Louth, Mayo, Meath, Roscommon, Sligo, Tipperary, Waterford, Westmeath, Wexford, and Wicklow.

-2 There are currently 12 counties with individual positive samples taken from trees in native hedgerows: Cavan, Clare, Donegal, Galway, Leitrim, Limerick, Longford, Monaghan, Roscommon, Sligo, Tipperary, and Wicklow.
+2 There are currently 13 counties with individual positive samples taken from trees in native hedgerows: Cavan, Clare, Donegal, Galway, Leitrim, Limerick, Longford, Monaghan, Roscommon, Sligo, Tipperary, Wexford, and Wicklow.

-3 There are currently 13 counties with individual positive samples taken from trees in roadside / motorway landscaping plantings, with total confirmed findings currently distributed over 13 counties: Clare, Cork, Dublin, Galway, Kilkenny, Limerick, Louth, Meath, Monaghan, Offaly, Tipperary, Waterford, and Westmeath.
+3 There are currently 14 counties with individual positive samples taken from trees in roadside / motorway landscaping plantings: Clare, Cork, Dublin, Galway, Kilkenny, Limerick, Laois, Louth, Meath, Monaghan, Offaly, Tipperary, Waterford, and Westmeath.

 In December 2012 the Department delisted ash as a tree species approved under the afforestation grant schemes and shortly thereafter delisted ash from the trees species approved under the agri-environment options scheme (AEOS, now GLAS).
 In 2013 the European Commission approved the Department's application to allow farmers participating in the current agri-environment schemes, who had concerns regarding ash plants planted under the schemes showing symptoms of Ash Dieback, to apply to remove the ash plants under force majeure.
 The National Roads Authority also agreed in 2013 to suspend the use of ash in any roadside/motorway plantings and since then it uses alternative species.
 Coillte also made a policy decision not to replant with ash.